felsenst/phylsoftware/README.md

 ## The files

 The pages are the ones that start with "software" and are HTML web pages.
-The icons used in the program/package entries and in the visual display at the top of the initial page are small 32x32 graphic files in folder "icons".
+The front page is [software.html](software.html) The icons used in the program/package entries and in the visual display at the top of the initial page are small 32x32 graphic files in folder "icons".

 ## What you can or should do